JacobLinCool/dlgit/README.md

     - `--filter=blob:none` to avoid downloading all file contents.
     - `--no-checkout` to avoid automatically checking out the files.
     - `--depth=1` to avoid downloading history of the repository.
+3. setup `sparse-checkout` to only download the files that are required.
-3. `git checkout` to check out the files you need.
+4. `git checkout` to check out the files you need.
-4. remove `.git` directory to avoid messing up the files.
+5. remove `.git` directory to avoid messing up the files.
-5. cache the files in the local cache.
+6. cache the files in the local cache.

 ## Usage